 I'm Greg Lloyd, President and co-founder of Traction Software Inc You can reach me by email at email@example.com On Twitter please follow me as roundtrip.
+As of 2023, I make most of my social media posts on Mastodon as @Roundtrip@federate.social.
 I use a secure RSS feed from this TeamPage server interleaved with about four hundred external RSS feeds to work with the rest of the Traction Software team, customers and partners around the world.
 I'll still respond to email - but I'm delighted to be living the post-email life for most of my work and to keep in touch with distant friends.
-I am co-author of US Patent 7,593,954 for Traction Software's core hypertext technology along with Chris, Andy, Roger, and Jun Simmons.
+I'm a co-author of US Patent 7,593,954 for Traction Software's core hypertext technology along with Chris Nuzum, Andy Keller, Roger Fujii, and Jun Simmons.

 Brown University, 1974 Sc.M in Applied Math and Computer Science, working with Andy van Dam's group on experimental compiler design, with a masters thesis on optimizing microcode generation for a high level language targeting a horizontally encoded control store of a digital signal processor.